 Sue’s musical skill and passion for voices have led to her work as singing supervisor and musical director on a range of productions.
 She has worked extensively with Novel Theatre, co-arranging and rehearsing their trademark four-part a cappella singing in the West End and on national tour.
-She was recently Singing Supervisor on a new play, buckets for The Orange Tree Theatre in 2015 and in 2018 co-created a brand new actor-musician version of The Secret Garden alongside director Dominic Shaw for the newly-opened Barn Theatre, Cirencester.
+She was Singing Supervisor on a new play, buckets for The Orange Tree Theatre in 2015 and in 2018 co-created a brand new actor-musician version of The Secret Garden alongside director Dominic Shaw for the newly-opened Barn Theatre, Cirencester.

 Little Women, Duchess Theatre, 2004